 - State or local unemployment insurance costs

 Get back to pre-pandemic employment levels at your business

-You must keep or rapidly re-hire your employees through the end of June.
+You must keep or rapidly re-hire your employees through Dec.
+31, 2020.
 Otherwise, your forgiveness amount will likely be lowered if your full-time equivalent (FTE) employment drops when compared to the first several months of 2020.